filecoin-shipyard/js-filecoin-api-client/README.md

 #### CORS

-In a web browser, the Filecoin HTTP client might encounter an error saying that the origin is not allowed.
+In a web browser, the Filecoin API client might encounter an error saying that the origin is not allowed.
 This is a CORS ("Cross Origin Resource Sharing") failure: Filecoin servers send HTTP headers allowing access to only certain origins by default.
 You can whitelist the origins that you are calling from by changing your Filecoin config like this:

 ```sh
 $ filecoin config api.accessControlAllowOrigin '["http://example.com"]'